 - Cheese - Crumbled blue cheese or shredded cheddar works depending on what you prefer.
 Both bring depth and richness.

-This recipe comes together in about 30 minutes and uses ingredients that are easy to prep ahead.
+This recipe comes together in about 30 minutes (about 30 minutes active time) and uses ingredients that are easy to prep ahead.
 The balance of spicy, creamy, and savory makes it a standout for gatherings or meal prep.

-- Cook the Pasta – Boil your pasta in salted water until al dente.
+- Cook the Pasta - Boil your pasta in salted water (use about 1 tablespoon salt per 4 quarts water) until al dente.
 Drain and rinse under cold water to stop the cooking and keep it from sticking.

 - Mix the Dressing - In a large bowl, combine buffalo sauce and ranch dressing.
 Stir until smooth and well-blended.